top of page

 San Pedro, CA 90731

-Old Station 36 includes some remarkable LAFD apparatus, artifacts from the San Pedro area and some of the most famous fires in this part of the city, and much more.
+Old Station 36 features some remarkable LAFD apparatus, artifacts from the San Pedro area, and is home to some of the most famous fires in this part of the city, among other notable features.
 A small store offers up a variety of goodies, ranging from authentic LAFD merchandise to memorial bracelets.

 El Segundo, CA 90245

-Automobile Driving Museum is home to more than 130 Vintage, Antique and Muscle Cars.
+Automobile Driving Museum is home to more than 130 Vintage, Antique, and Muscle Cars.
 The Automobile Driving Museum is a great place to bring your kids for an afternoon of fun and education.
 They have an activity room for kids with tables for arts and crafts.
-Kids will have fun in the kid's area playing with cars and tracks, dress-up and mechanic tent.
-There are two cars that kids are welcome to play in, as well as being the perfect set-up for a memorable photograph.
+Kids will have fun in the kids' area, playing with cars and tracks, dressing up, and visiting a mechanic's tent.
+There are two cars that kids are welcome to play in, making them the perfect setup for a memorable photograph.

 40 Presidential Drive